last-one/Pytorch_Realtime_Multi-Person_Pose_Estimation/preprocessing/README.md

 [generate_json_mask.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/preprocessing/generate_json_mask.py): to generate the json file and mask.

-It need three arguments: the path of COCO's annotation, the savepath for json file and mask.
+It need four arguments: the path of COCO's annotation, the savepath for json file, mask and filelist.

 Json file is used to save filename, person_center and keypoints.
 It's format as follow:
 ```